ezweave/pretty-functional/chapters/two/two.md

 What, _indeed_?

-What we've done is exposed `Observable`.
+What we've done is exposed the guts of the `Observable`.
 The `from` operator, if you haven't noticed, actually creates an `Observable` for you (this _almost_ makes me a liar).
 The difference is that it uses _three_ possible sources for input:

 - An array: any array of data.
 - An iterable: a collection (e.g. could be JSON key value pairs) that is iterable (e.g. "array like").